-USEC maintains a supplemental retirement plan (the "SERP") in which Mr. Timbers currently participates.
-Under the SERP, the participant is entitled to receive a total retirement benefit of 60% of final average salary, commencing at age 62.
-The value of the benefits from the SERP is offset by the benefits from USEC's Retirement Plan and Social Security benefits.
+USEC maintains a supplemental retirement plan in which Mr. Timbers currently participates.
+Under the supplemental retirement plan, the participant is entitled to receive a total retirement benefit of 60% of final average salary, commencing at age 62.
+The value of the benefits from the supplemental retirement plan is offset by the benefits from USEC's Retirement Plan and Social Security benefits.